-On 23 November 2020, the Group exchanged contracts to acquire OTBE by purchasing the controlling membership interests of the entity.
-This acquisition completed on 14 December 2020.
-OTBE is a law firm which will introduce Knights' existing corporate, employment, dispute resolution and real estate offering to the South West region.
+On 1 November 2021, the Group exchanged contracts to acquire Archers by purchasing the controlling membership interests of the entity.
+This acquisition completed on 29 November 2021.
+Archers is a law firm which will strengthen Knights' presence in the North East region.

-The amounts recognised in respect of the identifiable assets acquired and liabilities assumed are as set out in the table below.
+The amounts recognised in respect of the identifiable assets acquired and liabilities assumed are as set out in the table below: